-Below are a few quotes from “Trails of a Wilderness Wanderer,” by Andy Russell, a contemporary frontiersman, cowboy, broncobuster, trapper, guide and outfitter, rancher, and wildlife photographer.
+A few quotes from “Trails of a Wilderness Wanderer,” by Canadian, Andy Russell.
+A contemporary frontiersman, cowboy, broncobuster, trapper, guide, outfitter, rancher, and wildlife photographer.
 Russel expresses through his storytelling and poems his life living the wilderness experience.
 I believe you'll enjoy Andy's prose and philosophy.

 "In 1919, the provincial government of British Columbia launched a campaign against the imaginary ravages of the cougar on big game, domestic livestock, and human beings, and enlarged the stupidity by declaring a bounty of forty dollars per cat scalp turned in by its citizens of that province." ~ Andy Russell

 "He who has not walked alone and fished for trout on a wild river midst peaks beneath a sky adrift with clouds has not really had a look at his beginning or come to fully understand himself.”

 For it is in such unscarred country beyond the marks of wheels that a man really finds himself - knowing the warm feeling in his soul that only fear is the enemy and that true values are not measured in bank accounts cached away in artificial edifices of stone, but in the depth of serenity and peace where air is clean and water flows cold and pure.” ~ Andy Russell

 Wilderness Trails.
 More from Andy Russell

 "For the only real wealth is in the experience, the appreciation of real beauty, and the friends we gather along the way.
 It is knowing that a tree is something besides a stack of two-by-fours piled on end waiting to be cut, something more than just an obstruction to a right of way to be bulldozed flat and burned.